eloquenza/favs-project--event-driven-services/documentation/events.md

 A `ProductRemovedEvent` does not exist.
 This is due to the fact that the shop wants to provide an "order" audit log from which can be seen which products have been bought by whom.
-To do so in an fashion that is future-proof, we are not deleting products from the `ProductService` and its database.
+To do so in an fashion that is future-proof, we are not deleting products from the `ProductCommandService`/`ProductQueryService` and its database.

 In a system with more allocated development time, products should be soft-deleted.